-Nevermind The Russians, Meet The Bot King Who Helps Trump Win Twitter
+Never Mind The Russians, Meet The Bot King Who Helps Trump Win Twitter

 “It’s all us, not Russians,” MicroChip said.
 “And we’re not going to stop.”

-MicroChip claims he was a longtime “staunch liberal” who turned to Twitter in the aftermath of the November 2015 terrorist attacks in Paris, and “found out that I didn’t like what was going on.
+MicroChip claims he was a longtime “staunch liberal” who turned to Twitter in the aftermath of the November 2015 terrorist attacks in Paris and “found out that I didn’t like what was going on.
 So I redpilled myself.”
 Through Twitter, he found a network of other people who thought liberal politicians had blindly acceded to PC culture, and who had found a champion in Donald Trump.
 In his early days on the platform, MicroChip said, he started “testing,” dabbling in anti-PC tags like #Rapefugees and seeing what went viral.
 His experience as a mobile developer had exposed him to the Twitter API, and a conversation with a blogger who ran social media bots convinced him he could automate the Twitter trending process.

 “Micro is a true believer alt-right guy,” wrote the alt-right observer who had MicroChip investigated.
 “He’s brilliant and is not LARPing.
 His tech skills are real as is his opsec.”